Cindicator (CND) Price Hits $0.0005 on Top Exchanges

 - Lido stETH (STETH) traded 0.6% lower against the dollar and now trades at $2,947.45 or 0.07417648 BTC.

-Cindicator launched on September 9th, 2017.
+Cindicator’s launch date was September 9th, 2017.
 Cindicator’s total supply is 2,000,000,005 coins.
-The official website for Cindicator is cindicator.com.
+The Reddit community for Cindicator is /r/Cindicator and the currency’s Github account can be viewed here.
 Cindicator’s official Twitter account is @crowd_indicator and its Facebook page is accessible here.
-The Reddit community for Cindicator is /r/Cindicator and the currency’s Github account can be viewed here.
+Cindicator’s official website is cindicator.com.

 Buying and Selling Cindicator

-It is usually not presently possible to purchase alternative cryptocurrencies such as Cindicator directly using U.S. dollars.
-Investors seeking to acquire Cindicator should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Changelly or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Cindicator using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as Cindicator directly using U.S. dollars.
+Investors seeking to trade Cindicator should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Coinbase or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Cindicator using one of the exchanges listed above.

 Receive News & Updates for Cindicator Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Cindicator and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.